-All are core for single honour students; joint honours get to select a combination of modules: either Media & Society plus Cultures of Everyday Life, or Introduction to Communication & Culture plus Communication & Technology.
+All are core for single honours students; joint honours students select a combination of modules: either Media and Society plus Cultures of Everyday Life, or Communication and Culture plus Communication and Technology.

 Communication and Culture